viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## View your verification system in action

 Navigate to the **Control** tab.
-Expand the card matching the name of the transform camera you configured to view an image stream with the system's notifications overlaid.
+Expand the card matching the name of the transform camera you configured to view an image stream with the system's notifications overlaid:

 ## How the verification system works